jamesturner-dev/cb/README.md

 - decide how to do the tokens.
 I don't want to use local storage, use the cookie.

 - ~~Add Submit Link form~~.
+- ~~Remove all vestiges of axios~~.

+- Make sure I'm using the composition API <script setup> throughout.

+- Ensure that all fetch calls are standarized.

 - ~~Add search feature - I have it written, find it and impliment~~.